 For the effects beginner who plans only to play with new sounds in the home or practice room, some of the less expensive models with plastic casing, such as the Zoom G1XN or Digitech RP90, are viable, budget-friendly options.
 For more seasoned users who will be gigging often with the equipment, a processor with more durability is required.
 The Digitech RP255 and up, the Zoom G2.1NU as well as the Boss ME line are made with a durable metal casing.
 That said, the Digitech RP255 and up are ruggedly built too, made of hard plastic and metal.

 Finally, the users performance needs are important in determining the right multi-effects processor.
 All multi-effects processors allow precision fine tuning of each stored effect.
 The problem with many is that once the effect is set it is difficult or impossible to alter mid-performance.
 This is not an issue for players who use only a few effects per set.
-For players who change their tone often during sets or even songs, processors such as the Boss ME-70 or Digitech RP500 allow drastic tone changes on the fly with stompbox controls.
-The foot controls are split up to cover on/off control over each kind of effect, i.e. distortion, compression, delay, etc.
+For players who change their tone often during sets or even songs, processors such as the Boss ME-70 allow drastic tone changes on the fly with stompbox-style controls.
+Each effect type, compression, distortion/overdrive, modulation and delay, is split out into its own on/off footswitch.